 Soften Butter Properly

 It's difficult to soften butter properly in a microwave oven; too often part of the butter melts, which will change the structure of the cookies.
 Butter and sugar form the basic structure of the cookies; the sugar cuts small air pockets into the butter, which are stabilized by the flour and filled with C02 from the baking powder.
 Soften butter by letting it stand at room temperature for a couple of hours.
 You can also grate the butter into a bowl, then it will soften in a few minutes.

 Making and freezing doughs ahead of time not only is a great time saver, but it improves the texture of the cookies.
 Icebox cookies are shaped into a log, wrapped, and chilled or frozen until it's time to bake.
 You can form drop cookie dough into balls and freeze; bake from the frozen state, adding a few minutes to the baking time.
 This technique also lets you make all the doughs one day, then take another day for the fun part: baking and decorating!

 Make sure that all of your ingredients are fresh.
-Buy new baking powder and baking soda, vanilla and spices, flour and sugar.
+Buy new baking powder, baking soda, vanilla, spices, flour, and sugar.
 Most of us don't bake often during the year, and it's a good bet that your ingredients are more than a year old.
 You're putting a lot of effort and heart into these cookies: start with the best ingredients!

-I set the timer for 2-3 minutes less than the cooking time called for in the recipe.
+I set the timer for 2 to 3 minutes less than the cooking time called for in the recipe.
 I take the cookies out of the oven just as they're beginning to look done because the residual heat from the cookie sheet will continue to bake the cookies.
 Also, slightly underbaked cookies are more tender and moist.